 - Non-delivery response chapter: troubleshooting when an email has not arrived

-Incidentally, we will use the same environment which we have built in Your first step in Questetra BPM Suite throughout this series of articles.
+Incidentally, we will use the same environment which was built in Your first step in Questetra BPM Suite throughout this series of articles.
 I suggest you first read through the Setting Up an Environment for Tutorial section of Chapter 1 if you haven’t tried out that tutorial yet.

 Sending an email to a fixed address with a fixed mail body